material-motion/material-motion/specifications/interactions/README.md

 Interactions should strive for being composable.

-Productionized interactions are encouraged to make use of the [Director](director.md) type as a vessel for deploying interactions in a code base.
+Object-oriented interactions are encouraged to make use of the [Director](director.md) object type.
 For example:

 **TossableWords**